pbrito/symmetrical-tribble/README.md

 - [Transit](https://github.com/cognitect/transit-cljs) – A data interchange format and set of libraries for conveying values between applications written in different programming languages.

-### Data Visualization
-- [C2](https://keminglabs.com/c2) – It lets you declaratively create HTML and SVG markup based on data.

 ### Database
 - [Datascript](https://github.com/tonsky/datascript) – An immutable in-memory database and Datalog query engine in ClojureScript.